10 Safety Tips for Working at Heights (in 2019 and Beyond)

 7. Use Ladders Properly

-Don’t assume that just because you have a ladder at home, you know what you’re doing.
+Don’t just assume because you have a ladder at home, you know what you’re doing.
 In fact, the safest way to live on this planet is to always assume you don’t know what you’re doing.
 In most cases, you’re going to be right!
 Ladders lie at the source of many industrial and workplace accidents simply because we take their use for granted.
 Ladders are familiar.
 You use them to hang your Christmas lights, paint the living room, change that annoying hard to reach high-hat bulb, and clean your gutters.
 We use them so often that we must know what we’re doing because we’ve never gotten hurt before!
-Well, except for that one time you closed the A-frame on your hand.
-Or that time, the ladder slipped out from under you.
-Or that time you had a tool on top of that ladder that fell onto you.
-Or that time….well, never mind.
+Well, except for that one time you closed the A-frame on your hand or that time, the ladder slipped out from under you or that time you had a tool on top of that ladder that fell onto you or that time….well, never mind.
 Ladders are dangerous.
 When improperly used, they’re REALLY dangerous.
 First, make sure that ladders are the best way to do what you’re doing, then make sure your employees know how to properly use them.
 3’ extension, 4:1 ratio, 3 points of contact, and secured.
 If you don’t know what that refers to, you may not know how to use an extension ladder properly.
-You know that sticker on a step ladder that says, “Don’t stand on this step or above.”?
+You know that sticker on a step ladder that says, "Don’t stand on this step or above."?
 If you think that means you can step there but no higher, you might not know how to use a step-ladder.
-Provide proper training to your employees so that they use the tools they are being given the right way.
+Provide your employees with proper training so that they use the tools they are being given the right way.